-A 2004 international survey of over 2,500 people with MS conducted by Australian researchers, indicated that around 10% of people with MS believed that cannabis was a factor that can help improve their MS symptoms.1
+A 2004 international survey of over 2,500 people with MS conducted by Australian researchers, indicated that around 10% of people with MS believed that cannabis was a factor that can help to improve their MS symptoms.1

-The most significant cannabis-derived product to have been studied for potential benefits in people with MS to date is the Sativex (nabiximols).
+The most significant cannabis-derived product to have been studied for potential benefits in people with MS to date is Sativex (nabiximols).
 Its principal active cannabinoid components are the cannabinoids: tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Sativex is a mouth spray with proven benefits for muscle spasticity and motor control.
-Despite a licensing approval from the TGA for reducing spasticity in people with MS, Sativex has not been made available to people with MS in Australia due to the limitations of scheduling of cannabis-derived products.
+Despite licensing approval from the TGA for reducing spasticity in people with MS, Sativex has not yet been made available to people with MS in Australia due to the limitations of scheduling of cannabis-derived products.

-As such, MSA and MS Research Australia would strongly support the creation of a new regulatory framework under which medicinal cannabis products (such as those above) may be prescribed and dispensed to patients in Queensland while also preventing their unauthorised use.
-We support both the patient-class prescriber and single-patient prescriber frameworks, and suggest that the treating neurologist is the correct specialist for the patient-class prescriber for patients with MS. MS Research Australia and MSA also support the framework set out for clinical trial approval to facilitate the treatment of patients enrolled in a recognised medicinal cannabis clinical research trials to ensure that medicinal cannabis products can be tested for efficacy and safety within in a safe and supportive medical environment.
+As such, MSA and MS Research Australia strongly support a regulatory framework under which medicinal cannabis products may be prescribed and dispensed to patients in Queensland while also preventing their unauthorised use.

+In previous submissions, our organisations have supported both the patient-class prescriber and single-patient prescriber frameworks, and have suggested that the treating neurologist is the correct specialist for the patient-class prescriber for patients with MS. MS Research Australia and MSA have also supported the framework set out for clinical trial approval to facilitate the treatment of patients enrolled in recognised medicinal cannabis clinical research trials to ensure that medicinal cannabis products can be tested for efficacy and safety within in a safe and supportive medical environment.